The controlled SWAP test for determining quantum entanglement

 \section{The controlled SWAP test on ideal states}

-In this section, we derive and analyse the final probability distributions in the control state for the most general two-qubit and three-qubit test states.
-We then extrapolate probability expressions for example states to those for $n$-qubit states, verified these by computation up to six qubits for non-symmetric test states, and to eight qubits for symmetric test states.
-In addition to presenting these results, we also discuss their relationship to the degree of entanglement of the test state, and investigate the measurement efficiency of the test.
+We have analytically derived the final probability distributions in the control state for the most general pure two-qubit and three-qubit test states.
+The final expressions are quite lengthy, and are given in \ref{2full} and \ref{3full} respectively.
+Specialising to more symmetric classes of states, for which these expressions simplify, we then extrapolated the probability expressions to those for $n$-qubit states, verified these by computation up to six qubits for non-symmetric test states, and to eight qubits for symmetric test states.
+In this section, we present the results for GHZ and W states, discuss their relationship to the amount of entanglement in the test state, and investigate the measurement efficiency of the test.